sameetandpotatoes/dotfiles/README.md

  - Displays current working directory (last two directories)
  - Displays Git branch status
  - Displays current date and time
- - Displays status code of previous command and time (if there was an error)
+ - Displays status code of previous command and time

  Note: All of the above features (including colors) can be configured within the zsh theme, if you choose.